 English is at the heart of our curriculum and we have updated our provision to ensure that we fully meet the statutory requirements of the 2014 National Curriculum programmes of study.
 Our English curriculum develops children’s ability to listen, speak, read and write for a wide range of purposes, including the communication of their ideas, views and feelings.
 Children are enabled to express themselves creatively and imaginatively, as they become enthusiastic and critical readers of stories, poetry and drama, as well as of non-fiction and media texts.
 Children gain an understanding of how language works by looking at its patterns, structures and origins.
 Children use their knowledge, skills and understanding in spoken language and writing across a range of different contexts.

-At Hearsall Community Primary School, all children participate in a daily English lesson.
+At Hearsall Community Academy School, all children participate in a daily English lesson.

 In Early Years, children are taught to read using the Floppy phonics programme.
 This is complemented by additional opportunities to read, write, speak and listen every day, through planned and child-initiated activities linked to stories, poems and curriculum themes.

 In Year 1, children complete daily Floppy phonics sessions.
 These sessions are taught in small focussed ability groups which progress through the programme using its resources and linked texts.
 Daily English lessons are based around class writing tasks linked to core texts or creative curriculum themes.

 In Years 2 to 6, children take part in a daily English lesson, working on units of English linked to core texts, narrative genres, poetry and creative curriculum themes.
 Lessons focus on one aspect of the teaching sequence for writing (reading, grammar, planning, drafting, editing to improve), leading to purposeful writing outcomes.
 Children have the opportunity to write at length at least once per fortnight, providing an opportunity to apply skills they have developed in focused English sessions.